The Engagement Report - Detailed Information

 Saved Decisions

-The number of decisions saved by a participant, indicating their level of engagement with the simulation.
+The number of decisions saved by a company

 Reports Consulted

-The number of end-of-year reports read by a participant, demonstrating their interest in reviewing their progress.
+The number of end-of-year Reports read by a participant (e.g. Income Statement)

 Indicators Consulted